 - interactions with embargoed or sanctioned countries, organizations, or individuals

 Federal regulations related to these topics are complex and changing.
 Individuals at Stanford are therefore encouraged to contact Stanford's Export Control Officer whenever they expect to be involved with any of these issues.

 2. Policy Background

-Export controls, set forth in regulations administered by several federal agencies, impose access, dissemination, and participation restrictions on the transfer and retransfer of "controlled" software code and information and on the export and reexport of tangible items.
+Export controls, set forth in regulations administered by several federal agencies, impose access, dissemination, and participation restrictions on the transfer of "export controlled" software code and information and on the export and reexport of tangible items.
 An export is defined as the shipment of tangible items and the transmission or transfer of software code or information to another country, while a "deemed export" is the disclosure of controlled software code or information to foreign nationals in the US.
-The US Commerce Department must issue an export license or provide an exception to or exclusion from license requirements before any controlled tangible item, software or information in the US on the Commerce Control List (CCL) may be exported or reexported.
-Likewise, if a tangible item, software or information is on the US Munitions List (USML), the US State Department must issue an export license or provide for an exception to or exclusion from licensing requirements.
+The US Commerce Department must issue an export license or authorize an exception to or exclusion from license requirements before any controlled tangible item, software or information in the US on the Commerce Control List (CCL) may be exported or reexported.
+Likewise, if a tangible item, software or information is on the US Munitions List (USML), the US State Department must issue an export license or authorize an exception to or exclusion from licensing requirements.
 Stanford University will comply with all applicable export controls, as established by federal regulations.

 - Obtain an export license